ibm-cloud-docs/power-iaas/network-architecture-nrt.md

     * Each IBM Cloud Direct Link service is not redundant.
 Diversity can be enabled over multiple direct links along with BGP.
     * Ensure that IP subnet overlaps do not exist between the infrastructure environments, remote networks, and the services network.
     * The IBM Cloud services network isn't accessible directly from remote networks including your Power subnets.
-* The service networks are only accessible from your subnets that are assigned to you in your Classic infrastructure environment.
+* The service networks are only accessible from your subnets that are assigned to you in your classic infrastructure environment.
 The service networks are not accessible from your external networks or your Power subnets.

 For some tutorials based on some of the topologies described above, see [IBM Power Virtual Server Virtual Private Network Connectivity](https://cloud.ibm.com/media/docs/downloads/power-iaas-tutorials/PowerVS_VPN_Tutorial_v1.pdf){: external}.